 Dr. Janette Garin, the Health Secretary during the term of former President Benigno Aquino III, initially said she is ready to face the issue.
-However, she insisted anew that they implemented the dengue immunization program using Dengvaxia with the guidance and recommendation of the
+However, she insisted anew that they implemented the dengue immunization program using Dengvaxia with the guidance and recommendation of the WHO.

 Meanwhile, Sanofi Pasteur, the manufacturer of Dengvaxia, has yet to comment on the statement of the international organization. – Aiko Miguel | UNTV News & Rescue

 MANILA, Philippines — The Department of Budget and Management (DBM) and Department of Health (DOH) target to use the P1.16-billion refund of the Sanofi Pasteur from the unused Dengvaxia vaccine, as the supplemental budget of the government’s program for Dengvaxia vaccinees.